 DOW, Alexander.
-Perthshire 1735/36 — Bhagalpur 31.7.1779.
-British (Scots) Colonial Officer, Historian and Persian Scholar in India.
-Had mercantile education, but had to leave Scotland after a fatal duel.
+Crieff, Perthshire 1735/36 — Bhagalpur 31.7.1779.
+British (Scottish) Colonial Officer, Historian and Persian Scholar in India.
+Son of a customs officer.
+He had mercantile education, but had to leave Scotland after a fatal duel.
 He came to Bencoolen (Sumatra) as a sailor and entered in 1760 the E.I.C.’s military service.
 Captain 1764, lieutenant-colonel 1769.
 Also known as a dramatist author, his plays were staged in London when he was on leave there in 1768 and 1774.
+His Firišta contains only part of the original, the rest was translated by J. Scott in 1794.

 Last Updated on